zotonic/zotonic/doc/ref/notifications/notification/meta-mailinglist_message.rst

 mailinglist_message
 ^^^^^^^^^^^^^^^^^^^

-Send a welcome or goodbye message to the given recipient. (notify).
+Send a welcome or goodbye message to the given recipient.
 The recipient is either an e-mail address or a resource id.
 'what' is send_welcome, send_confirm, send_goobye or silent.

 Type:
-    :ref:`notification-first`
+    :ref:`notification-notify`

 Return: